raichu03/photo2comic/README.md

 ## Datasets

 Datasets of real face images and its corresponding cartoon images were collected from the kaggle.
 You can download datasets from this link <https://www.kaggle.com/datasets/defileroff/comic-faces-paired-synthetic-v2>.
 It contains the pair of face image and its corresponding comic version.
 Seperate the imges into 'train' image and 'validation' image and also for testing.

+## Machine Learning

+The machine learning model takes 512x512 rgb image as a input.
+It compresses the images of size 64x64 and then reconstructs it to the output rgb image of size 512x512.